Fariha-Anjum-Aupy/noobfornow/README.md

-- 👋 Hi, I’m @noobfornow
+- 👋 Hi, I’m @Fariha_Anjum_Aupy
 - 👀 I’m interested in cyber security and a little bit in programming
 - 🌱 I’m currently learning python and c++
-- 📫 How to reach me- email: positron742@gmail.com
+- 📫 How to reach me- email: farihaanjumaupy@gmail.com

 <!---
 noobfornow/noobfornow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.